-In the dry season (Fig. 5b), number concentrations of particles with diameters between 0.25 μ m and 0.65 μ m are decreasing when the mixed layer grows in the morning, similar to the diurnal trend of the total OPC size range in Fig. 4a.
-However, in the size bins representing larger particles, the concentrations increase at the same time.
+number concentrations of particles with diameters between $0.25 \,\mu\text{m}$ and $0.65 \,\mu\text{m}$ are decreasing when the mixed layer grows in the morning.
+However, in the size bins representing larger particles, concentrations increase at the same time.

-For the two largest channels ($D_p = 1.6 - 2.5 \, \mu m$), wet season concentrations are highest between 00:00 and 03:00 LT at night.
+For the two largest channels ($D_p = 1.6 - 2.5 \,\mu$ m), wet season concentrations are highest between 23:00 and 02:00 LT at night.
 It is not likely that this nocturnal concentration maximum is a result of any anthropogenic activity, because the maximum is not apparent in the lower OPC size bins.
 Since these particles are large, primary biogenic aerosol emission is the most likely explanation.
 The particle concentrations for these two size bins start to increase already in the evening to reach maximum at night.
-Higher night time concentrations of coarse mode particles ($2 < D_p < 10 \, \mu m$) were observed by Graham et al. (2003a) at the rain forest site at Balbina.
-Elevated coarse mode aerosol concentrations at night have been observed in the Amazon also by Artaxo et al. (2002) and Guyon et al. (2003b).
-In the study by Graham et al. (2003a), the higher night time concentrations could be directly linked to fungal spores.
-This is a likely explanation also for the elevated night time concentrations of 1.6-2.5 μ m particles in this study.
-Fungal spores are typically 2-20 μ m in diameter (Elbert et al., 2007).
+Higher night time concentrations of coarse mode particles ($2 < D_p < 10 \,\mu$ m) were observed by Graham et al. (2003a) at the rain forest site at Balbina.
+Elevated coarse mode aerosol concentrations at night have been observed in the Amazon also by Artaxo et al. (2003a), In the study by Graham et al. (2003a),